kooscode/xenium-programmer/README.md

 ### Created by Koos du Preez - kdupreez@hotmail.com (Comments, improvements, critique, etc. is welcome!)

 ### Ryzee119: For OpenXenium Firmware and hardware and all round awesomeness!
-### XC3SPROG: Not sure who to thank here, but it wont be possible without this tool :)
+### XC3SPROG: Not sure who to thank here, but the source code was pivotal in making this work!